 Controversy surrounds one of Norway's most famous ever battles.
 We may never know what really happened at the Battle of Stiklestad.

-The Battle of Stiklestad took place in July 1030 in central Norway and saw the defeat of the Christian Viking King, Olav Haraldsson.
+The Battle of Stiklestad is one of the key events in the history of Norway.
+It is said to have taken place in July 1030 in central Norway and saw the defeat of the Christian Viking King, Olav Haraldsson.

 He would go on to become the patron saint of Norway and today the battle is considered a critical step in the consolidation of Norway and the breakthrough of Christianity.
 But many historians doubt the stories.